Conductor: Kirill Petrenko

 Production: Romeo Castellucci

 There appears to be some nudity in this production of Wagner's Tannhäuser from the Bayerische Staatsoper.
 Or maybe we are seeing body stockings.
 Or some of each.
 I'm imagining the casting call for the set of archers shown who are clearly topless.
 Their boobs are too uniform to be ballet.
-[Research indicates that the archers are members of the ballet.]
+[Research indicates that the archers are members of the ballet.
+I'm still not sure I believe it.]
 Later in the opera are people lying on the floor who are wearing body stockings.

 The archers are very carefully blocked so that when they are actually shooting, they are always facing up stage.
 The cocked arrows are never pointed anywhere else.
 It is interesting to notice that none of the arrows fell to the floor.
 Later in the opera one of the characters pulled back an arrow and pointed it in the general direction of Elisabeth.
 I did not like this at all.